 - curriculum development: learner-centred approaches, language proficiency, global citizenship, tolerance, and civic education;

 - policies for evaluation and the assessment of achievement in relation to cross-national assessments such as PISA, O-Net, and other relevant indicators; and

 - mobile learning utilizing ICT in education, including training for teachers.

 The policy review process is estimated to take 28 weeks which includes a scoping mission, a country background report, a literature review, a benchmarking fact sheet, a fact-finding mission and a final report.

 Education policy reviews are designed to provide technical assistance in carrying out a precise analysis of the strengths and weaknesses of an education system, drawing on the existing knowledge base, and with the overall goal of formulating policy recommendations in particular in the areas in which UNESCO can offer direct technical assistance.

 They also aim at stimulating international debates around a wide range of education policy issues and objectives, including promoting equity, quality and relevance in the context of Education 2030.
-To date, reviews of Albania, Malaysia, St Kitts and Nevis, Thailand, and Zambia have been completed and Bahamas, Guatemala, Mozambique, Peru and Sudan are in process.
+To date, reviews of Albania, Malaysia, St Kitts and Nevis, Thailand, Zambia, Guatemala and Peru have been completed.
+Bahamas, Mozambique, Honduras and Sudan are in process.